6192-sp24/lab0/README.md

 ## Downloading this repository

-For linux/WSL users, make sure you have git installed -- i.e. `sudo apt-get installed git`.
+For linux/WSL users, make sure you have git installed -- i.e. `sudo apt-get install git`.
 It *should* be preinstalled on Mac OS X if I remember correctly.

 In your favourite directory, run `git clone https://github.com/6192-sp24/lab0.git`.
 Now you can do `cd lab0` to access the lab.